 - The warmth and ambiance of a fire

 What Kind of Fireplaces are Most Fuel Efficient?

 Fuel efficiency and your family’s safety go hand-in-hand.
-A wood burning fireplace insert is more efficient than an open fireplace.
-Vented gas and liquid propane-burning fireplaces are significantly more fuel efficient than a wood fireplace.
+A wood-burning fireplace insert is more efficient than an open fireplace.
+Vented gas and liquid propane-burning fireplaces are significantly more fuel efficient than wood fireplaces.

 A good vent-free or ventless gas fireplace comes close to 100 percent efficiency.
 However, many organizations raise concerns about safety.

 Although ventless fireplaces burn gas at high temperatures, they are not emission-free.
 They produce minimal amounts of toxic by-products that stay within your living areas.
 Also, they must draw oxygen from inside your home for combustion.
 They have no outlet for the water vapor they produce, so that, too, remains indoors, raising the possibility of mold and mildew growth.